Kish0r/AI_Chatbot_Moodigo/README.md

-Ai - powered chatbot
 This AI-powered chatbot project is fully runnable.
 To get started:

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.

+2. Install dependencies from the requirements.txt file: pip install -r requirements.txt

-Start the development server using: python manage.py runserver
+3. Start the development server using: python manage.py runserver

-Open your browser at: http://127.0.0.1:8000/
+4. Open your browser at: http://127.0.0.1:8000/

-To stop the server, press CTRL + BREAK.
+5. To stop the server, press CTRL + BREAK.